JosielManzonni/SocialCrawler/README.md

 **See Wiki!**

 - **v 0.0.7**
+    - when VENUE or FOURSQUARE get requests error the program thread will wait 15 minutes to request again
     - Added new except treatments
     - separeted foursquare request and venue request in two try-except blocks
     - fixed write categorie_id bug, missing int to str convert